 Not only is the business in the home country benefiting from higher revenues and lower costs (with the possibility to invest them in a further expansion of the business), but the developing country in which the business is outsourced experience a new and impressively strengthened creation of workplaces.
 In other words, BPO is advantageous for both parties.

-If we focus primarily on the destinations of outsourcing, they are seeing a specialisation in sectors, allowing them to invest in given fields and in the formation of highly qualified personnel.
+If we focus primarily on the destinations of outsourcing, they are seeing a specialization in sectors, allowing them to invest in given fields and in the formation of highly qualified personnel.
 This, in turn, will ensure that these countries will eventually become the hub of a particular activity, a go-to place that will ensure high-quality and innovative services, while both speeding up advance and lowering the costs of the services produced.

 Nepal’s shifting economy